figure002/bioden/README.rst

 3. Commit changes to the new branch.
 4. Send a `pull request`_.

-Follow the next steps to run and develop BioDen within a virtualenv_ isolated Python environment::
+First make sure that all dependencies are installed as described above.
+Then follow the next steps to run and develop BioDen within a virtualenv_ isolated Python environment::

     $ git clone https://github.com/figure002/bioden.git